 At first, it sounded a little gross, but after thinking about it, I realized that yogurt, cheese, and traditional buttermilk were all historically made from various processes that included spoiling milk.
 People have been consuming those safely for hundreds of years, so how bad could it be?

-Baking with Spoiled Milk
+Baking With Spoiled Milk

-Well, I had a carton of milk that expired 2 weeks ago and was definitely sour, so I decided to try my coworker's tip and bake with it as an experiment.
+Well, I had a carton of milk that expired two weeks ago and was definitely sour, so I decided to try my coworker's tip and bake with it as an experiment.
 (Actually, it's my roommate's spoiled milk, but somehow I don't think he'll miss it.)
 I chose my biscuit recipe which normally calls for buttermilk to test it out.

 I made the recipe exactly as I normally would and substituted in the sour milk instead of buttermilk.